quintilesims/layer0/docs-src/docs/reference/cli.md

 ```

-!!! note "Windows Environments"
+!!! note "Note: Windows Environments"
-    Windows containers are still in beta.
+    Windows environments have a few quirks and idiosyncracies to be aware of:
     - You can view the documented caveats with ECS [here](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_Windows.html#windows_caveats).
     - When creating Windows environments in Layer0, the root volume sizes for instances are 200GiB to accommodate the large size of the containers.
     - It can take as long as 45 minutes for a new windows container to come online.